ebu/radiodns-manager/RadioDns-PlugIt/README.md

 The connection string to MYSQL for SqlAlchemy

 #### API_SECRET
-A secret, shared with teh RadioVisServer to access specials calls.
+A secret, shared with the RadioVisServer to access specials calls.

 #### DEBUG
-Set this to True to lanch flask in debug mode.
+Set this to True to launch flask in debug mode.

 #### PI_BASE_URL
 The base URL for the PlugIi API (Check PlugIt documentation)